 He'll cost you over £10m at the start of the game, but you can actually get him.
 Comes with Wonderkid status straight away and has huge potential to develop.

 Having only recently signed for Nice, it's unlikely the French side will entertain offers for the youngster - but you'd be foolish not to at least ask the question given his undoubted potential.

 A solid target man who can become the focal point to your team's attack.

 Enjoyed a superb breakthrough campaign with AZ Alkmaar last season, notching 14 goals in just 24 Eredivisie games.
 If your budget can stretch then this is the man to spearhead your attack.

-A product of the Inter youth system, Gnonto moved on in search of first team football and the decision has served him well.
-Bagging goals for fun at youth level for Italy, and his low valuation makes him a must-buy at the start.
+A product of the Inter youth system, Gnonto moved in search of first team football and the decision has served him well.
+Bagging goals for fun at youth level for Italy and his low valuation makes him a must-buy at the start.
 He's available to sign for compensation, so get on it.